withfig/autocomplete-tools/packages/commander/README.md

 }
 program.parse()
 ```
-> _NOTE: the `generateFigSpec` subcommand must be the last one added to the program otherwise any command added after it won't be included in the generated spec_

 > _NOTE: the command can be called whatever you want, but if you specify a name different from `'generateFigSpec'` you should set the [`figSpecCommandName`](#specify-the-fig-command-name) option._